Toric Stacks II: Intrinsic Characterization of Toric Stacks

 Thus any stack $\X$ which is of global type has a representable \'etale surjection $[V /GL_n]\to \X$, where $V=\bigsqcup_i U_i$ is a finite union of quasi-affine schemes.
 So $V$ is quasi-affine, and therefore quasi-compact (recall that quasi-compactness is part of the definition of quasi-affineness).
 Since $\X$ is of finite type and $V$ is smooth over $\X$, $V$ is of finite type, so the morphism $[V /GL_n]\to \X$ is finitely presented. \end{proof}

 \begin{remark} We know of no stack of finite type over a field which has affine diagonal and is \emph{not} of global type.
-Here we summarize what is known. \begin{enumerate} \item If $\X$ is covered by \'etale representable morphisms from stacks of the form $[X/G]$, where $X$ is a \emph{normal noetherian scheme} over $k$ and $G$ is an affine algebraic group, then $\X$ is of global type.
+Here we summarize what is known: \begin{enumerate} \item As this paper went to press, we learned of a forthcoming result of Alper, Hall, and Rydh which implies that for a finite type stack $\X$ with affine diagonal over an algebraically closed field, any closed point with linearly reductive stabilizer is in the image of a representable etale morphism $[U/G]\to \X$, where $U$ is affine and $G$ is the stabilizer of the point.
+Since the images of such morphisms are open, this shows that all global type hypotheses in this paper are superfluous. \item If $\X$ is covered by \'etale representable morphisms from stacks of the form $[X/G]$, where $X$ is a \emph{normal noetherian scheme} over $k$ and $G$ is an affine algebraic group, then $\X$ is of global type.
 To see this, let $G^\circ\subseteq G$ be the connected component of the identity, and let $H=G/G^\circ$.